Tenemo/cloud-chamber/lib/Control/ThermalController.md

 - **Actions**:
   - **SYMMETRIC SHUTDOWN**: If one PSU fails, shut down BOTH immediately
   - No degraded mode - running one TEC creates dangerous thermal gradient
-  - Wait for reconnection with both channels at 0A
+  - Wait for both PSUs to reconnect before restarting
 - **Rationale**: The mechanical stress of differential expansion on the cooling assembly (and the glass chamber on top) is too high risk.
 Thermal gradients across the cold plate can damage seals, crack the vacuum chamber, or warp the aluminum plate.
 - **Exit conditions**:
   - Both PSUs reconnected → STARTUP (safe restart)